ClojureBridgeLondon/workshop-content-gitbook/additional-projects/celebrity-name-smash.md

 > ####TODO::Break the celebrity name smash challenge into several sections

-The June 2016 edition of the London Clojurians coding dojo set the challenge of building a celebrity name smash, taking two "celebrities" and smashing their names together to make a weird or ammusing gestalt name.
+The June 2016 edition of the London Clojurians coding dojo set the challenge of building a celebrity name smash, taking two "celebrities" and smashing their names together to make a weird or amusing gestalt name.

 For bonus points the challenge would include this celebrity name smash as a service and even more bonus points if using the new `clojure.spec` library to put specifications around data structures and functions.

 > Bonus points are non-redeemable, sorry!

-Although our group didnt get get any of the bonus levels, here is the blow by blow development of our code for the Celebrity Name Smash.
+Although our group didn't get get any of the bonus levels, here is the blow by blow development of our code for the Celebrity Name Smash.

 <!-- more -->